Planning your trip to Ireland? Awesome-you are going to love it! Here is what you need to know in advance to help make

 Since the island of Ireland is divided into two separate countries, there are two different currencies.
 The Republic of Ireland uses the euro, while Northern Ireland is on the sterling.
 Both currencies are used in other countries as well, but both Northern Ireland and the Republic of Ireland mint their own money.
 Using any euros in the Republic of Ireland is fine, and using sterling from Scotland or England in Northern Ireland is fine.
 However, for future travels you should know that Northern Ireland’s sterling aren’t always accepted in England and Scotland.

 Renting a car is one of the most popular ways to get around Ireland, but there a couple of things you should know before you pick up a vehicle.
 Firstly, Ireland drives on the left side of the road which is the opposite of what we are used to in North America.
 Secondly, most cars in Ireland are standard, not automatic.
 Renting an automatic car in Ireland is possible but will cost significantly more.
 Thirdly, many of Ireland’s roads are very narrow and winding.
 If you are a nervous driver, you might be more comfortable relying on public transportation.
-If you are planning on renting a car, you do need an international drivers license.
+If you are planning on renting a car, you don’t need an international drivers license, however it’s never a bad idea to have one.

 Renting a car allows for the most freedom, but Ireland does have a good public transportation system for getting around the country.

 The train is a popular way of travel for those looking to go to major cities.
 However, the train route in Ireland is limited and can be expensive.
 Tickets should be purchased ahead of time and can be bought online at http://www.irishrail.ie.

 Ireland also has a great bus network.
 There are several companies but the largest is Bus Eireann.
 Their routes allow travel across the country, to bigger cities and smaller towns alike.
 However, some of these trips can be time-consuming and require multiple transfers.
 You can look at routes and prices online at: http://www.buseireann.ie.

 Pubs and Drinking